REPORTS FROM THE RECORDER & ADVERTISING RATES

 The RRA and Sanderstead Ward Councillors have been made aware of a small caravan that has appeared in the entrance of the horse grazing field in Mitchley Hill (adjacent to Dunmail Drive).
 This happened on 11 April.

 This will be taken up by Cllr Tim Pollard with Council Officers.
 It is not clear why the caravan is there.
-There is an Article 4 direction on some land in that vicinity which means there are strict planning rules in place (although we don't think it applies to this land).
+There is an Article 4 direction on some land in that vicinity which means there are strict planning rules in place (although it does not apply to this land).

 Photo courtesy of Tim Pollard.